 app.post("/product", postProduct);

-• You're requesting a new object to be added into our dummy data.
-Our postProduct function accepts two parameters: res and req then logs out a statement.
+- You're requesting a new object to be added into our dummy data.
+Our

-• The function pushes our new product into the existing dummy data.
+which contains its id, name and description. - The function pushes our new product into the existing dummy data.
 It then sends a JSON response with a message and data containing the new product that was added.
 If it fails, an error message is returned.

 Here is some data you can use to test out your new endpoint: